Colorectal Surgery

 A unique resource in the province, Colorectal Surgery at St. Paul's Hospital provides complete care for people living in British Columbia with all kinds of colorectal diseases.

-St. Paul’s Hospital is the only centre in the province where specific complex colorectal procedures are performed and is an important referral centre and resource for all people living in British Columbia.
+St. Paul's Hospital is the only centre in the province where specific, complex colorectal procedures are performed.
+It is an important referral centre and resource for all people living in BC.

 Meet OUR TEAM